jc184/Blog/README.md

 # Blog
-An ASP.NET 6.0 Web API for a simple blog using the Repository, Unit of Work, and CQRS patterns
+An ASP.NET 6.0 Web API for a simple blog using the Repository, Unit of Work, and CQRS patterns.
+I have also included Unit Tests for the Controller methods, Command Handlers and Queries.

 ## Support :telephone: